Wednesday, October 3, 2018

 Masters of disorientation

-One of the joys of unemployment is the all the extra reading time.
+One of the joys of unemployment is all the extra reading time.
 Recently, I’ve gone through studies of two of my favorite postwar American artists – Hiding Man, Tracy Daugherty's biography of his friend and mentor Donald Barthelme, and David Schiff’s latest assessment of his friend and mentor Elliott Carter.

 Writer and composer have now become linked in my mind, and not just because I’ve read books about them in quick succession.
 For decades, they lived literally around the corner from one another in Lower Manhattan -- Barthelme at 113 West 11th Street, Carter at 31 West 12th – although there is no record that they ever met.
 We also don’t know if Carter knew Barthelme’s work, even though Barthelme was a regular contributor to the New Yorker, and Carter a regular reader.
 (He was not familiar with Woody Allen’s writings for the magazine, Schiff says.)
 On the other hand, Daugherty informs us, in September 1962, Barthelme, then working as director of the Contemporary Arts Museum in Houston, arranged a performance of Carter’s music.
 (I would really like to know what the piece was.)